-CH 121 College Chemistry
+CH 121 College Chemistry I

 The first course in a three-course college chemistry series for students in human performance, agriculture, animal science, fisheries and wildlife, and select health occupations programs, who have had no previous training in chemistry and whose program of study requires only a one-year sequence of college chemistry.
 Topics include atomic theories, electron configurations, periodic properties, bond formations, nomenclature, chemical bonding, chemical equations, and stoichiometry.
-Lecture only.
-Does not include a lab.

 Prerequisite